Runtime-Learner/McGill-BattleBots-Club/README.md

 # TIMELINE DRAFT 2
 1. Intro.
 What is our process.
 Arduino -> why.
-Sensors and motors *2.
-Using Arduino: Electronic components.
-Resistors, capacitors, diodes, inductors*
+Sensors and motors
+2. **Using Arduino: Electronic components.
+Resistors, capacitors, diodes, inductors**
 3. Using Arduino: LED matrix
 4. Using Arduino: Buttons.
 Event based programming.
 Interrupts -> when and why to use them?
 5. Using Arduino: Button matrix.
 Resistors and analog inputs